ledzepp4eva/ledzepp4eva.github.io/_posts/2017-08-22-docker-all-the-things.markdown

 ```

 This means that I can now create an nginx configuration, but there are a few issues
-# you need to use docker inspect on the kirby container to get it's internal IP address, so you know the IP nginx has the proxy .php files to.
+* you need to use docker inspect on the kirby container to get it's internal IP address, so you know the IP nginx has the proxy .php files to.
 This IP is liable to change if the container is removed and re-created, which means you need to change this in the nginx container all the time.
-# The document root for nginx to process requests that are not .php becames /var/lib/docker/volumes/kirby-blog/_data.
-This isn't great as it means you will have to open up world read access, or even group read access and give the nginx user access to those folders.
+* The document root for nginx to process requests that are not .php becames `/var/lib/docker/volumes/kirby-blog/_data.` This isn't great as it means you will have to open up world read access, or even group read access and give the nginx user access to those folders.

 For point 1 what you can do is create your own docker network and then give the containers static ip addresses.
-docker network create --subnet=172.16.238.0/24 my_first_network
+`docker network create --subnet=172.16.238.0/24 my_first_network`
 the use the --ip when running your docker run command to tell the container to always have this IP address.
 This will allow you to fix point 1.

 For point 2 what you need is a way to link the containers together.
-Well you can link containers using (link: https://docs.docker.com/engine/tutorials/dockervolumes/ text: volumes), without going into detail we can mount the volume kirby-blog in the nginx container, so we can then change the $document_root in /srv/kirby, which is the same location in the kirby container.
+Well you can link containers using [volumes](https://docs.docker.com/engine/tutorials/dockervolumes/), without going into detail we can mount the volume kirby-blog in the nginx container, so we can then change the $document_root in /srv/kirby, which is the same location in the kirby container.

 Ok, so now you can in your docker run command use -v to link the volumes and --ip to ensure that you have the same IP, but now your docker run command is becoming quite unwieldy.
 ```